 A: The current full threshold test is approx. 7 mins for both eyes (binocular test) There are shorter protocols (as short as 80 seconds) that will be available in the future, timing TBD.

 How does objectiveFIELD compare to conventional perimetry?

 A: It is objective, binocular, and very easy for patients to take and for techs to administer on patients.
-While it performs standard 10-2, 24-2 and 30-2 protocols, it uses a completely different stimulus strategy – here is a link to a video of an example of what the patient sees.
+While it performs tests out to 30 degrees (29.5 degrees) and macular tests, OFA uses a completely different stimulus strategy – here is a link to a video of an example of what the patient sees.
 Responses are measured objectively using a patented “Clustered Volley”, multi-focal pupil objective perimetry method.
 ObjectiveField stimuli cover more than 99% of the 30-2 retinal area, while SAP Goldman III stimuli only sample approximately 0.5% of the 30-2 area with the assumption that the remaining 99.5% of the non-sampled central area is well represented by the small stimuli.

 How Does objectiveFIELD compare to the HFA?